Miguel del Águila

 PACIFIC SERENADE Op.59

-for clarinet and string quartet - Also Version for Clarinet /piano and Saxophone/piano
+for clarinet and string quartet – Also Version for Clarinet /piano and Saxophone/piano and Sax/string quartet

 Written in 1998, Pacific Serenade was commissioned by Pacific Serenades Ensemble who premiered it 1998 in Los Angeles.
 The ensemble’s name helped inspire this work as well as its theme: a romantic serenade, meant to be performed at night under the stars.
 The main “singer” here is the clarinet.
 In general the music is extremely quiet, delicate, sensuous and sentimental.
 The sensuousness is created by the use of South American folkloric idioms, especially the Brazilian “choro”, which is at times combined with Blues melodies and Jazz harmony.
 Miguel del Aguila: “In an age of boom boxes, media bombardment and an increasingly aggressive pop culture, I felt the need to write just the opposite.

-for string quartet - also for guitar quartet and guitar/strings octet.
-Originally the last movement of Aguila's String Quartet No.2 (1988), PRESTO II was transformed by the composer into a larger, independent piece.
+PRESTO A CUATRO for guitar quartet and guitar/strings octet.
+Originally the last movement of Aguila’s String Quartet No.2 (1988), PRESTO II was transformed by the composer into a larger, independent piece.
 This version was written for Cuarteto Latinoamericano who premiered it in 1996 and recorded it in 1998 for New Albion Records (NA100CD).

 PRESTO II is a humorous, ironic and sometimes mocking Latin dance.
 The introduction has 1920’s Jazz elements and the following Latin dance is based on a small rhythmic and melodic cell which is repeated constantly in odd irregular time meters.
 A challenging work for the performers, it uses unusual playing techniques and effects and rapidly shifting irregular rhythmic patterns.